cloudmesh-community/fa18-516-17/project-report/report.md

 Retailers also need reliable data processing and distribution at scale way.
 Operational data is the lifeblood of a retailer.
 If the computer assisted order system does not have reliable inventory, sales and forecast information from a store, it will not be able to issue purchase orders to suppliers and keep product on stores for ongoing business.
 Rather than relying on the hardware to rely on redundancy and high-availability, Hadoop detects and handles failures at the application layer and delivers a high-availability service on top of a cluster of computers to avoid a whole system failure [@fa18-516-17-highavailablity].

 The application layer also allows for adding more datasets as they become available which is a key retailer need.
 The Hadoop framework scales from processing on a single server to thousands of machines and uses the computation and storage available on each.
 This flexiblity is needed as as new formats of semi and unstructured data are continually becoming available to retailers.
 New data formats in semi and unstructured formats such as social media, shopper sentiment can be handled by Hadoop as well.
-Traditional Enterprise Data Warehouse (EDW) would struggle with that integration as they don't do as well with semi structured data.  [@fa18-516-17-Hadoop].
+Traditional Enterprise Data Warehouse (EDW) would struggle with that integration as they don't do as well with semi structured data [@fa18-516-17-Hadoop].

 ### HDFS